Whether your laboratory must have ISO 15189 accreditation or chooses to because of its many benefits, the requirements are the same.

 - 20 – 30 policy circulars, technical circulars, annexes and information papers.

-For help navigating this maze of requirements, fill out the form below and you will hear from us within 48 hours.
+For help navigating this maze of requirements, fill out the details below and you will hear from us within 48 hours.